 Dandelions aren’t just weeds that take over your garden.
 They’re delicious in salads, make great tea, and have amazing benefits for your skin and internal organs.

-Dandelion root tea is full of antioxidants and immune-enhancing properties that help to keep your skin young and fresh.
+Dandelion root tea is full of antioxidants and immune-enhancing properties that help to keep your skin looking young and fresh.
 Best known as a great detoxifier and supporter of liver function, it can aid digestion, which also affects the appearance of skin [source].

 7. Ginger tea